nitinvwaran/Hierarchical-Attention-Network-Quora-Insincere-Questions/README.md

 The tensorboard graph is as below: <br/>
 There are two components to the graph: <br/>
 1) The Hierarchical Attention Network component, implemented as proposed by Yang et al. (2016). <br/>
 2) To extract more features, a 'hierarchical CNN' component was used, which first extracts n-grams of window sized 3,4,5 from each sentence in a  document, and does a global maxpooling over time for each window extraction, before concatenating the features.
-This approach is similar to the approach followed in 'Sentence Classification using CNN' by Yoon Kim (2014). <br/>
+This approach is similar to the approach followed in 'Convolutional Neural Networks for Sentence Classification' by Yoon Kim (2014). <br/>
 Following this extraction, the concatenated features which are at sentence level, are rolled up into their document, and a reduction by max is applied across all the sentences in the document, essentially preserving all the features extracte earlier, but only for the most prominent sentence. <br /> <br/>

 Features from both components are concatenated, and passed through a dense layer before a logistic classifier <br/> <br/>